-My forthcoming book The Cure for Sleep (Weidenfeld & Nicolson) is full of threshold events, mine and others’.
-All its themes relate in some way to threshold moments: those times when we are brought to a sudden need to choose, or we experience something which changes forever our perspective of life and how to live it…
+My forthcoming book The Cure for Sleep (Weidenfeld & Nicolson: 20 Jan 2022) is full of short true tales of strange experience: mine and others’.
+All its themes relate in some way to threshold moments: those times when we are brought to a sudden need to choose, or promise, or change our perspective of life and how to live it…

-I’ve written the book to continue and extend the rich conversations I’ve had with so many people over the last five years of my late-starting writing life – and so it’s my hope that you and many other subscribers to last year’s Wild Patience Diaries here on my author site will be interested to write a short true tale of your own on any of the monthly themes over on my free Substack newsletter service.
+I’ve written the book to extend the rich conversations I’ve had with so many people over the last five years of my late-starting writing life – and so it’s my hope that you will be interested to write a short true tale of your own on any of the monthly themes over on my free Substack newsletter service.
 I want my own path to publication to provide a space for others’ words to flourish in turn.

-I’d be thrilled to have you with me in the lead up to next February’s launch.
-Here’s how to subscribe, and what will be happening…
+I’d be thrilled to have you with me in the lead up to next year’s book launch.
+Here’s how to join in with your own stories:

 “I am…an old silkworm spinning his cocoon.
 It is not a hundredth the size of the house of my middle years.
 As I complained my way through life, each passing year has added to my age, and each move reduced my dwelling.”

 Kamo no Chōmei

 After living through fire, famine and earthquake, Kamo no Chōmei (鴨 長明, 1155–1216) made in his sixties the remote hermitage he describes in his brief but vivid Hōjōki (方丈記) – known in English as An Account of My Hut or The Ten Foot Square Hut.

 He describes in tender detail – much as Thoreau will in a later time and place – the small additions to the original structure he has made over the years: a three-foot awning, a veranda of bamboo slats, a dividing screen.
 And while he is most often alone, he delights in the occasional company of a small boy belonging to the local warden: